Crown-Commercial-Service/digitalmarketplace-frontend-toolkit/README.md

 ### SASS

-The SASS compilation takes files from `./toolkit/scss` and renders CSS files in `./pages/public/stylesheets`.
+Create your SASS file in `./toolkit/templates`.
+Import it into `./pages_builder/assets/index.scss`.

 The `./toolkit/scss`, `./pages_builder/govuk_frontend_toolkit/stylesheets` and
 `./pages_builder/assets/scss` folders are included in the load path so you can